 The Core Knowledge curriculum has a heavy emphasis on Language Arts.
 Aspen Academy uses a phonics-based program to teach students reading and decoding skills, and then starts students in real books as soon as possible.
 Students gain a sense of accomplishment reading actual books instead of reading anthologies.
 Reading is divided into two areas: the Core Knowledge content we want all students to have which includes the designated stories, books, and poems for each grade level, and then the guided reading which is the related reading material that challenges students at their tested reading level.

 As a part of our commitment to literacy and individualized instruction, students are tested in this area using Fountas and Pinnell’s Benchmark Assessment System.
 This assessment provides teachers with information about the areas of student strengths as a reader and areas to grow in.
 Instruction is then individualized based on that assessment – working on phonics, comprehension, fluency and many other reading skills as described by the state standards.
 This is true for students who need added assistance as well as those who easily excel in this area.
 Students also learn cursive starting in second grade and best practices in writing through instruction on the state standards in writing.
-For further discussion of literacy at Aspen Academy, please see the Literacy Plan.
+For further discussion of literacy at Aspen Academy, please see our Local Literacy Plan.